-Authorised Absence - This is when a parent/guardian has informed the school by personal visit or note/email of a valid reason e.g. significant illness etc. for their child being absent.
+Authorised Absence- This is when a parent/guardian has informed the school via a phone call/ absence line or word of mouth of a valid reason e.g. sickness bug/ diarrhoea etc. for their child being absent.

-Unauthorised Absence-This is when a parent/guardian does not inform the school of the reason for their child's absence or when the school feels the reason is not justified e.g. shopping, oversleeping, parental illness, other siblings being ill etc. Please note, if the schools Education Welfare Officer has met with parents/carers RE: concerns about poor school attendance, then any subsequent absences will be unauthorised without valid medical evidence.
+Unauthorised Absence-This is when a parent/guardiandoes not inform the school of the reason for their child's absence or when the reason for absence is not justified e.g. not sleeping well the previous evening, parental illness, other siblings being unwell, bad weather etc. Please note, if the schools Education Welfare Officer has met with parents/carers RE: concerns about poor school attendance, then any subsequent absences will be unauthorised without valid medical evidence being provided.